Ally - Accessibility tool

 - WYSIYG/VTBE content

+Clicking on the speedometer will provide detailed feedback on the content item and ways to improve its accessibility rating.
+The speedometer icon displays recommendations to improve accessibility along with a percentage score.
 Some changes can be made immediately, for example providing a textual description of an image.
 Other changes may require you to open the content in the corresponding application.
-ALLY provides guidance on the actions to perform in that application to implement the improvement.
+Ally provides guidance on the actions to perform in that application to implement the improvement.

-For more information on accessibility scores visit this link.
+For more information on accessibility scores visit Ally guide: accessibility scores.